joshua-groover/weather_predictions/README.md

-# weather_predictions
+# weather_predictions for April 15, 2020 (for the 2020 Design, Build, Fly Competition in Witchita, KS)

 This repository contains a proof of concept weather pressure Seasonal Autoregressive Integrated Moving Average (SARIMA) model.
+The purpose of the model is to predict what the air pressure will be for the 2020 Design, Build, Fly Competition.
+This prediction will be used as an input to the design process.

 See the jupyter notebook for a thorough walkthrough of how I built the model and forecasted with it.

+**UPDATE** The actual air pressure for April 15, 2020 (scheduled first day of the DBF Competition) in Witchita, KS was 965.12 Millibars.
+The **model missed the mark by a measley ~.5 millibars**, as it predicted 964.76 millibars with a 95% condifence interval of [961.25, 968.27].

 Some of the sources/code used: